 It is often said that with great powers comes great responsibilities.
-This is the case with full capital convertibility.
+This is the case with Full Capital Account Convertibility in India.
 Although there are numerous benefits, still is India mature enough to have such responsibility.

 Recently, Reserve Bank of India Governor Raghuram Rajan said that India may have full capital account convertibility in few years.
 Capital account convertibility means that local financial assets can be converted into foreign financial assets, and vice versa, without any regulatory approvals.
 These views have been echoed by junior finance minister Jayant Sinha and deputy Governor of RBI, Khan.
 That means the mood of the establishment is on this track only.